maxscheurer/pe_fmm/README.md

-# pe_fmm
+# PE combined with FMM
-Repository for PE FMM paper
+Repository with data, examples scripts, and plots scripts for the manuscript on Polarizable Embedding (PE) combined with the Fast Multipole Method (FMM).